 The tax consequences to you of an investment in our common units will depend in part on your own tax circumstances.
-For a discussion of the principal U.S. federal income tax considerations associated with our operations and the purchase, ownership and disposition of common units, please read "Material Tax Considerations" in the accompanying prospectus and "Risk Factors-Tax Risks to Common Unitholders" in our Annual Report on Form 10-K for the year ended December 31, 2010.
-Upon completion of the Acquisition, the term "Operating Partnerships" as used in the accompanying prospectus will include GTN and Bison.
+For a discussion of the principal U.S. federal income tax considerations associated with our operations and the purchase, ownership and disposition of common units, please read "Material Tax Considerations" in the accompanying prospectus and "Risk Factors-Tax Risks to Common Unitholders" in our Annual Report on Form 10-K for the year ended December 31, 2012.
 You are urged to consult with your own tax advisor about the federal, state, local and foreign tax consequences particular to your circumstances.